Seeam2590/cs50_fair/README.md

 e.
 The web application is ready to be used!
 In order to delete entries, access the admin panel be using superuser credentials at: localhost:8000/admin

+Chech DESIGN.md for technical details for the project.
 I sincerely hope you enjoy using the web application.
 Thank you for reading this!